Get 10% Discount On Orders Above $100.Use Coupon Code: OFF10

 Requirements for Your CNA License

 CNAs are required to renew their certification every two years.
-Some states mandate continuing education to maintain certification.
+Some states mandate continuing education to maintain certification, which is an important part of the CNA certification renewal process.

 CNA Salary and Job Outlook